This is drawn with finger in the “Art Set Pro” app.

 Oh and of course house work; like to keep things ship shape at home.
 I often find the cleaning mode, is also good creative thinking time; which is just as well – with our family of four boys (young men now), there’s always been plenty of that to do!
 As you can see below, in a page from my (hand made) “Mother as Writer” Book,

 For Christmas, I got some lovely, vibrant Inktense pencils.
 I still love my traditional media, however, my iPad art has become an important part of how I do some art.

 I’ve really enjoyed my first year of blogging.

 I’ve also posted many of my illustrated haiku, from my handmade book, “Poems from Home”.
 I’m yet to get far with turning my handmade books into ebooks, using the “Book Creator” app; mainly due to lack of time – but I’ll persevere.

 For me, and perhaps for many of you, God and family comes first; art, writing and most other things have to fit in-between – and that’s fine.

 I prefer to expound on the practical side of my art, in my blog writing; but hope my art and poems, present, or at the least point to, my love for God, family, everyday things…..

-I hope to post a video this year of me, (at least my finger) drawing/painting on my iPad.
-My “camera man”, my youngest son, is off to University this year, but he’s shown me how to perch my good old iPad mini, (use an iPad air 2 now) *And now an iPad Pro 10.5.
-So I can do the filming.
+I hope to post a video soon (at least my finger) drawing/painting on my iPad.
+My “camera man”, my youngest son, is off to University this year, but he’s shown me how to perch my good old iPad mini, (then had an iPad air 2 for a few years, and now use an iPad Pro 10.5) so I can do the filming.
 I think I’m too busy for the “empty nest” syndrome, but, I’ll sure miss him.
-Mind you, they leave, and come back, thankfully, and leave and so on…
+Mind you, they leave, and come back, thankfully, and so on…

 Blogging – and I’ve even got used to the sound of this not so attractive word – continues to be a great way to record and share my creative adventures – with the opportunity to eventually, turn parts of it into a book – good fun!